1. Internal resources can’t do it all.

 As you can probably tell, Conversion Rate Optimization is part science and part experiment.
 If you decide to go down this path on your own, we strongly suggest you read up on the subject extensively before conducting any tests at all.

-If you operate a rehab center and are not convinced you’re maximizing your online presence, please consider outsourcing some, if not all, of your digital marketing needs to an agency that specializes in promoting treatment centers online.
+If you operate a rehab center and are not convinced you’re maximizing your addiction marketing mix and online presence, please consider outsourcing some, if not all, of your digital marketing needs to marketing consultants that specialize in promoting treatment centers online.
 It doesn’t have to be us either.
 Do some research, check references, and make the best decision for your company by selecting a partner that best suits your needs and desires in a partnership.

-2019 is here and now is the time to execute a plan to take your facility to the next level!
-Request a quote and have the proven addiction treatment experts at Lead to Conversion guide your facility to new levels of success.
+2020 is here and now is the time to execute a plan to generate quality rehab leads!
+Request a quote and have the proven drug rehab lead generation experts at Lead to Conversion guide your facility to new levels of success.